mkudija/mkudija.github.io/notes/_md/The Case for a Lectionary Bible.md

 #### Why a Lectionary Bible

-The Bible and the Liturgy are intimately connected.
+The Bible and the liturgy are intimately connected.
 We must resist the temptation to view them separately, and further seek to understand and live them together.

-The Liturgy is the natural habitat of the Bible.
-And the Liturgy is where the Tradition of interpreting the scriptures lives.
-The Bible forms most of the words of the Liturgy, and the Bible itself (the canon of scripture) grew out of what is read in the Liturgy.
+The liturgy is the natural habitat of the Bible.
+And the liturgy is where the tradition of interpreting the scriptures lives.
+The Bible forms most of the words of the liturgy, and the Bible itself (the canon of scripture) grew out of what is read in the liturgy.
 We simply cannot have one without the other[^ls1].

 [^ls1]: We can say along with Scott Hahn:  "I hope to demonstrate the living relationship between scripture and liturgy, and how this relationship enables both, together, to draw believers, as active participants, into the divine drama of salvation history." (*[[~Letter and Spirit|Letter and Spirit]]*, 12)

-The Lectionary Bible is an aid to *living* the Bible and the Liturgy together.
+The Lectionary Bible is an aid to *living* the Bible and the liturgy together.
 At its core, it is a Bible just like any other Bible.
 In addition to the Biblical text, annotations in the side margins indicate which readings make up the Lectionary to visually indicate the relationship between the two.

 #### Using the Lectionary Bible

 The Lectionary Bible facilitates what you could call a "two-way reading" of scripture.
-This means first celebrating the Liturgy with a greater awareness of the big picture of the Bible, and second, engaging in personal study of Scripture with the Liturgy in mind.
+This means first celebrating the liturgy with a greater awareness of the big picture of the Bible, and second, engaging in personal study of scripture with the liturgy in mind.

 The Lectionary itself—or and any missal one might ordinarily use at Mass—places the readings for the day next to each other.
 This is convenient, but at the cost of isolating the readings from their context.
 Reading the Lectionary from a full Bible gives one perspective and builds a sense of the "content and unity of the whole of Scripture"[^dv12].
-The Lectionary Bible is your companion at daily Mass to help you live the Liturgy from the Bible.
+The Lectionary Bible is your companion at daily Mass to help you live the liturgy from the Bible.

 [^dv12]: "Since Holy Scripture must be read and interpreted in the sacred spirit in which it was written, no less serious attention must be given to the *content and unity of the whole of Scripture* if the meaning of the sacred texts is to be correctly worked out." (*[[2022-12-03-Dei Verbum|DV]] 12*)